Timber framing: New France

 In the historical region of North America known as New France, colombage pierroté, also called maçonnerie entre poteaux, half-timbered construction with the infill between the posts and studs of stone rubble and lime plaster or bousillage and simply called colombage in France.
 Colombage was used from the earliest settlement until the 18th century but was known as bousillage entre poteaus sur solle in Lower Louisiana.
-The style had its origins in Normandy, and was brought to Canada by very early Norman settlers.
+The style had its origins in Normandy, and was brought to Canada by early Norman settlers.
 The Men's House at Lower Fort Garry is a good example.
 The exterior walls of such buildings were often covered over with clapboards to protect the infill from erosion.
 Naturally, this required frequent maintenance, and the style was abandoned as a building method in the 18th century in Québec.
 For the same reasons, half-timbering in New England, which was originally employed by the English settlers, fell out of favour soon after the colonies had become established.

 Other variations of half-timbering are colombage à teurques (torchis), straw coated with mud and hung over horizontal staves (or otherwise held in place), colombage an eclisses, and colombage a lattes.

 Poteaux-en-terre (posts in ground) is a type of timber framing with the many vertical posts or studs buried in the ground called post in ground or "earthfast" construction.
 The tops of the posts are joined to a beam and the spaces between are filled in with natural materials called bousillage or pierrotage.

 Poteaux-sur-sol (posts on a sill) is a general term for any kind of framing on a sill.
 However, sometimes it specifically refers to "vertical log construction" like poteaux-en-terre placed on sills with the spaces between the timbers infilled.

-Piece-sur-piece also known as Post-and-plank style or "corner post construction" (and many other names) in which wood is used both for the frame and horizontal infill; for this reason it may be incorrect to call it "half-timbering".
+Piece-sur-piece, also known as Post-and-plank style or "corner post construction" (and many other names) in which wood is used both for the frame and horizontal infill; for this reason it may be incorrect to call it "half-timbering".
 It is sometimes a blend of framing and log building with two styles: the horizontal pieces fit into groves in the posts and can slide up and down or the horizontal pieces fit into individual mortises in the posts and are pegged and the gaps between the pieces chinked (filled in with stones or chips of wood covered with mud or moss briefly discussed in Log cabin.)